jcmf/glulx-strings/README.md

 The `return` at the end is there to talk CoffeeScript out of helpfully building up an array of all the accumulated callback return values and returning it.

-Oh, wait, wasn't I supposed to define an `is_glulx` function?
-Let's do that now.
-I wanted to export this for some reason, I guess because it seemed like it might be useful.
-Should probably move it up top at some point.

-The Glulx header is 36 bytes long and starts with the 4-byte sequence `Glul` (the "magic number") followed by a big-endian version number whose first byte is likely to be zero.
-(If it isn't zero, the major version number is greater than 255.x.x -- latest is 3.1.2 as I write this -- and major version bumps are likely to break things, so we're probably screwed anyway).
-I want to check for the zero byte in addition to the magic number so as to avoid being fooled too easily by stray text.

-    exports.is_glulx = (bytes) ->
-      return bytes.length > 36 and bytes[0] is 71 and bytes[1] is 108 and
-          bytes[2] is 117 and bytes[3] is 108

 ### Z-code